-The number of year 7 places available for September 2021 entry (the 2021/22 school year) will be 224.
-If you are a parent resident in Harrow, applications for September 2021 entry should be made via the Harrow co-ordinated admissions scheme (for more details see the 'school admissions' section of the Harrow Council website, www.harrow.gov.uk).
+The number of year 7 places available for September 2025 entry (the 2025/26 school year) will be 240.
+If you are a parent resident in Harrow, applications for September 20 25 entry should be made via the Harrow co-ordinated admissions scheme (for more details see the 'school admissions' section of the Harrow Council website, www.harrow.gov.uk).
 If you are a parent resident outside Harrow applications should be made through your home local authority's admissions scheme.
 The school will hold an open evening in September/October where prospective students and their parents are welcome to visit and find out more about the school; this will be advertised on the school website.
+Closing date for receipt of applications is 31st October 2024.